The Great Resignation: The Secret to Talent Acquisition in 2022

 Another possibility is that middle-aged people have dedicated years of their lives to their respective companies.

-Thus, a lack of support during pandemic times made many workers feel that they had given a lot to employers that didn’t care about them.
+Thus, a lack of support during the pandemic times made many workers feel that they had given a lot to employers that didn’t care about them.

 A Reaction to Burnout